forgotten-pillar/fp-notes/content/doctrine/personality-of-god/three-co-equal.md

 > [!abstract]
 > Scripture and Spirit of Prophecy reveal distinct differences in **how** the Father, Son, and Holy Spirit are persons.
 While all three bear witness, only the Father and Son possess physical form and personhood in the bodily sense.
 The Holy Spirit, though a divine person in terms of bearing witness and searching the mind of God, exists fundamentally differently - as a spirit without flesh and bones.
 This biblical evidence challenges the common assertion of three co-equal persons.

-Often it is stated that the Father, the Son, and the Holy Spirit are three *co-equal* persons.
+Often it is stated that the Father, the Son, and the Holy Spirit are three *co-equal* persons[^fb].
 Let's explore inspired data to examine that claim.

 ## What do you mean by the term 'person'?